-So the pages on the site are a known ‘Fixed’ size (Home, About, Contact) can retain a fixed size screen structure, with a single background image.
+So the site pages (Home, About, Contact, Policy) are a known ‘Fixed’ size and can retain a fixed size screen structure, with a single background image.

 For dynamic pages (Blog and all topic pages) I will have to forego the background image, and will need to come up with a theme/scheme instead.

-Replaced the images on the About with half size ones – looks much better.
+Replaced the images on the About page with half size ones – looks much better.